goat-community/goat/_docs/quick_start.md

 `npm start` (run on your host)

-If all steps were successful you will be able to use GOAT by typing the following into your browser:
+If all steps were successful you will be able to use GOAT<sub>beta</sub> by typing the following into your browser:

 [http://localhost:8585](http://localhost:8585)